 With the arrival of the missionaries in 1816, the Newfoundland District increased its circuits from five to eleven, spread along the coast from Bonavista in the northeast to Grand Bank in the south, with the main concentration in the Conception Bay area.
 At this time there were approximately 500 adherents on the island.
 As well as the Methodists, there were seven Roman Catholic priests, three Church of England clergymen, and one Congregational minister in Newfoundland, most of whom were “settled” in and around St John’s.
 Only the Wesleyans braved the natural dangers of all seasons and faced “wild beasts and wilder men” to cover vast areas four and five times annually.
 Bell reported at his first district meeting on 3 June 1817 that during the past year he had visited all the circuits except Burin and Grand Bank.

 Bell was a very neat and precise person, an excellent pastor and administrator.
 Although not a great preacher, he delivered his sermons simply and powerfully.
 However, he might have had some assistance in writing them.
 According to the historian Philip Tocque*, “Mr Cubit sold Bell 30 or 40 of his MS sermons which was the making of Bell as a preacher.”
-After seven fruitful years in Newfoundland, Bell returned to England in 1823 where he served in several pastorates over the next 28 years.
+After six fruitful years in Newfoundland, Bell returned to England in 1822, where he served in several pastorates over the next 29 years.
 Growing infirmities obliged him to accept a supernumerary retirement in 1851.
-He died peacefully four years later in the 45th year of his ministry, survived by his wife who passed away the following year.
+He died peacefully four years later in the 45th year of his ministry.
+His wife had predeceased him in 1852.

 Holy Trinity Parish Church (Church of England) (Hull, Eng.), Reg. of baptisms, 3 (1689–1792): 152.
 Wesleyan-Methodist Magazine (London), 39 (1816): 954–55; 42 (1819): 75–76; 79 (1856): 843–44.
 Newfoundland Mercantile Journal, 25 March, 11 Nov.
 1819; 4 April 1822.
 When was that?
 (Mosdell), 9.
 A century of Methodism in St. John’s, Newfoundland, 1815–1915, ed.
 J. W. Nichols (n.p., ), 29.
 G. G. Findlay and W. W. Holdsworth, The history of the Wesleyan Methodist Missionary Society (5v., London, 1921–24), 1: 273–76.
 D. G. Pitt, Windows of agates; a short history of the founding and early years of Gower Street Methodist (now United) Church in St. John’s, Newfoundland (St John’s, 1966), 41–44.
 T. W. Smith, Hist. of Methodist Church, 2: 35–40.
 William Wilson, Newfoundland and its missionaries . . . to which is added a chronological table of all the important events that have occurred on the island (Cambridge, Mass., and Halifax, 1866), 234–37.
 Daily News (St John’s), 26 March 1960.